unjs/nanotar/README.md

  */
 ```

-Parsed files array has two additional properties `size` which is file size and `text` which is a lazy getter that decodes `data` view as string.
+Parsed files array has two additional properties: `size` file size and `text`, a lazy getter that decodes `data` view as a string.

 ## Development

 - Clone this repository
-- Install latest LTS version of [Node.js](https://nodejs.org/en/)
+- Install the latest LTS version of [Node.js](https://nodejs.org/en/)
 - Enable [Corepack](https://github.com/nodejs/corepack) using `corepack enable`
 - Install dependencies using `pnpm install`
 - Run interactive tests using `pnpm dev`